 |

-For the fathers, the correspondences in the Zohar and other Kabbalistic literature are very strongly established, and there are no well-grounded alternative orders.
+For the fathers, these correspondences are very strongly established in the Zohar and other Kabbalistic literature, and there are no well-grounded alternative orders.
 For the mothers, however, the correspondences with the lower Sefirot are much less stable, with the major exception of Rachel Imeinu, who is always Malkhut.
-To the extent that other female figures are mentioned in Kabbalah, they usually symbolize Malkhut as well.
-For example, in Sha'arey Orah it says, "In Abraham's time Malkhut was called Sarah; in Isaac's time Malkhut was called Rivkah, and in Jacob's time Malkhut was called Rachel."
-The only strong correspondences with any sefirah besides Malkhut are between Tamar and Yesod, and between Leah and Binah.
-Furthermore, because Binah is above Chesed and not one of the lower seven, it doesn't get its own day of Sukkot.
-That means that any liturgy for the Imahot, if it's going to be based strictly on Kabbalah, can't include Leah as one of the seven ushpizin (or, in the feminine, ushpizata).
+To the extent that other female figures are mentioned in Kabbalah, they most often also symbolize Malkhut.
+For example, in Gikatilla in Sha'arey Orah writes, "In Abraham's time Malkhut was called Sarah; in Isaac's time Malkhut was called Rivkah, and in Jacob's time Malkhut was called Rachel."
+There are only two strong correspondences between any mother and a particular sefirah besides Malkhut-Rachel.
+They are between Tamar and Yesod, and between Leah and Binah.
+Furthermore, because Binah is above Chesed, and not one of the lower seven Sefirot, it doesn't get its own day of Sukkot.
+That means that any liturgy for the Imahot, if it's going to be based on the Kabbalah, can't include Leah as one of the seven ushpizin (or, in the feminine, ushpizata).
 As an aside, the Kabbalistic significance of Leah being Binah and Rachel being Malkhut is that Binah and Malkhut are the upper and lower mother (imma ila'ah and imma tata'ah), or (alternatively), the upper and lower feminine, or mother and daughter.
-Jacob has to marry both Leah and Rachel because he is the symbol of Tif'eret, which stands at the center between Binah and Malkhut.
+The reason why Jacob has to marry both Leah and Rachel because he is the symbol of Tif'eret, the lower masculine, which stands between Binah and Malkhut and connects them.
 Tif'eret-Jacob must be in conjunction with both Binah and Malkhut in order for the chain of emanation (seder hishtalsh'lut) to be unbroken and for the world to be sustained.
 The whole point of the liturgy of Ushpizin in fact is to invoke the energies of the seven lower Sefirot in the proper order, so that Shefa, blessing and sustenance, can be drawn down into the world.
-It would only make sense for a liturgy of the imahot to follow that pattern.
+This is the essence of Kabbalistic liturgy, and a liturgy of the imahot would only make sense if it were to follow that pattern.
 That means we have the playfully serious task of finding a stable order for the imahot where no clear order exists.
 There are a number of proposals out there for how to do this.
-The liturgy I am sharing here uses only the most traditional texts* to establish the "right" order, though I will also share Reb Zalman's order here as soon as I can.
-So, here goes:
+The liturgy I am sharing here uses only the most traditional texts (1) to establish the "right" order, and you can also find below Reb Zalman's order and the order for the seven "prophetesses" from Azariah deFano.
+So, here is our list of correspondences between the mothers and the seven lower Sefirot:

 |